 Whistleblower: ‘I stole politicians’ rubbish’

-Former private investigator John Ford has spoken out about criminal activity he was involved in while obtaining information for newspapers including the Sunday Times.
+A former private investigator has spoken out about criminal activity he was involved in while obtaining information for newspapers including the Sunday Times.

-He claims he used techniques including stealing rubbish and intercepting calls to get information for stories.

-The Sunday Times said it "strongly rejects" the claim that it had ever commissioned anyone to act illegally.

 -